k8hertweck/biocowl/README.md

 # BioC Owl: Learning about Bioconductor Objects

-This is a tutorial that familiarizes intermediate R users with aspects of Bioconductor and introduces them to the Bioconductor package ecosystem.
+This is a tutorial package that familiarizes intermediate R users with aspects of Bioconductor and introduces them to the Bioconductor package ecosystem.

 ## Learning SummarizedExperiment